GC-DRI/Dhrift-GC/workshops/python.md

 ## Challenge

 Add two more `elif` statements to the program to make it better able to handle different potential fields of study.
-Change the field of study a couple of times, making sure to save after each change, to test out your code.
+Change the field of study a couple of times, making sure to run after each change, to test out your code.

 <CodeEditor>
 field = "Media Studies"